network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The algorithm is the same for upload and download and uses the same term "load-generating connection" for each.
 The actions of the algorithm take place at regular intervals.
-For the current draft the interval is defined as one (1) second.
+For the current draft the interval is defined as one second.

 Where

-- i: The index of the current interval. i is initialized to 0 when the algorithm begins and increases by one for each interval.
+- i: The index of the current interval.
+The variable i is initialized to 0 when the algorithm begins and increases by one for each interval.
 - instantaneous aggregate goodput at interval p: The number of total bytes of data transferred within interval p.
 If p is less than 0, the number of total bytes of data transferred within the